DoviniJ/GxEprsDummy/README.md

 1001210 1001210 0.057008389028729
 1001323 1001323 0.0106231802372828
 ```
-Individual_risk_values.txt - This contains all the calculated individual risk scores using the target model (either regular model or permuted model), when the outcome is binary.
+Individual_risk_values.txt - This contains all the calculated individual risk scores using the target dataset (e.g. Model 5), when the outcome is binary.
 The columns denote the following in order.
 * FID
 * IID
 * estimated risk value

-Note: It is recommended to fit both regular and permuted models and obtain the summary of both fitted models (using ```summary_regular_binary("Bpt.txt", "Bct.txt", input_score1 = "B_trd.sscore", input_score2 = "B_add.sscore", input_score3 = "B_gxe.sscore", Model = 5)``` and ```summary_permuted_binary("Bpt.txt", "Bct.txt", iterations = 1000, input_score1 = "B_add.sscore", input_score2 = "B_gxe.sscore")```), if you choose to fit 'PRS_gxe x E' interaction component (i.e. novel proposed model, Model 5) when generating risk scores.
+Note: It is recommended to fit both regular and permuted models and obtain the summary of both fitted models (using ```summary_regular_binary("Bpt.txt", "Bct.txt", add_score = "B_add.sscore", gxe_score = "B_gxe.sscore", Model = 5)``` and ```summary_permuted_binary("Bpt.txt", "Bct.txt", iterations = 1000, add_score = "B_add.sscore", gxe_score = "B_gxe.sscore")```), if you choose to fit 'PRS_gxe x E' interaction component (i.e. novel proposed model, Model 5) when generating risk scores.
 If the 'PRS_gxe x E' term is significant in Model 5, and insignificant in Model 5* (permuted p value), consider that the 'PRS_gxe x E' interaction component is actually insignificant (always give priority to the p value obtained from the permuted model).

 **Command**
 ```